FlorianLatapie/FlorianLatapie/README.md

 # My projects
 - [BetterClock][BetterClock] - Analog & Digital clock at the same time
 - [Config][Config] - All config files for my computers
+- [gui-python-scripts][gui-python-scripts] - Various python scripts for CSV file analysis with UI in Tkinter.

 # Most notable gists
 - [palin13.py][palin13] - This script prints words that are still words when rot13 is applied.
 - [imgzipper.py and imgzipper-golfed.py][imgzipper] - This script creates a zip file with the images asked by the user (two files : golfed and readable).